mecid/mecid.github.io/_posts/2022-06-28-the-power-of-task-view-modifier-in-swiftui.md

 ```

 Debouncing via *task* view modifier becomes very handy in my projects.
 That's why I created a small wrapper around the *task* view modifier, allowing us to debounce tasks without this boilerplate.

+> To learn more about building custom view modifiers, take a look at my ["ViewModifiers in SwiftUI"](/2019/08/07/viewmodifiers-in-swiftui/) post.

 ```swift
 struct ContentView: View {